microsoft/PSDocs/docs/concepts/PSDocs/en-US/about_PSDocs_Options.md

 Options can be used by:

 - Using the `-Option` parameter of `Invoke-PSDocument` with an object created with `New-PSDocumentOption`.
-- Using the `-Option` parameter of `Invoke-PSDocument` with a hash table.
+- Using the `-Option` parameter of `Invoke-PSDocument` with a hashtable.
 - Using the `-Option` parameter of `Invoke-PSDocument` with a YAML file.
 - Configuring the default options file `ps-docs.yaml`.

 As mentioned above, a options object can be created with `New-PSDocumentOption` see cmdlet help for syntax and examples.

-When using a hash table, `@{}`, one or more options can be specified with the `-Option` parameter using a dotted notation.
+When using a hashtable, `@{}`, one or more options can be specified with the `-Option` parameter using a dotted notation.

 For example: